example42/example42.github.io/_drafts/2017-11-27-puppet_modules_documentation.md

     #
     # This is an example of using documentation in a class or define
     #
-    # @summary this is the redered summary of the class or define
+    # @summary this is rendered as summary of the class or define
     #
     # @example Show how people can make use of the class
     #   include demo_setup